mrtnj/ld_population_history_demo/README.md

 ## Running the programs

+As a starting point, the programs were run either with default settings (GONE) or settings used in the article as (SNeP).

 * `scripts/run_gone.sh` -- Run GONE on simulated data; creates the `gone` working directory.

 * `scripts/run_snep.sh` -- Run SNeP on simulated data; creates the `snep` working directory.